RapidRide G Line: History

 A design concept for the service was first presented for public comment in 2014, featuring two options for the eastern terminus, at 23rd Avenue or Martin Luther King Jr Way (MLK Way).
 A public survey was conducted and found higher support for the MLK Way terminus, as well as preferences for station locations and transfers to other transit routes.
 In February 2016, the Seattle City Council approved a locally preferred alternative for the project and endorsed it to pursue federal funding.

 Residents of a condominium building on the line opposed the construction of a traction power substation that would be needed for the trolleybuses, citing possible health risks from exposure to electromagnetic fields.
 Portions of properties along the route were acquired for construction of wider sidewalks and platforms, including the patio space of queer bar Pony.

 As of 2017, construction on the project was planned to begin in mid-2018, with the line scheduled to open in 2019.
 However, it was later reported that uncertainty around federal funding was expected to delay construction.
 Reflecting those delays and following an FTA review, in March 2020 the projected opening date was pushed back to 2023.
 A further delay to 2024 and a budget increase to $133.4 million was announced in August 2020 due to an updated consultant review amid potential impacts of the COVID-19 pandemic.

 A groundbreaking ceremony was held on September 30, 2021, with Federal Transit Administrator Nuria Fernandez in attendance.
 Construction on Madison Street began in October 2021.
 A ribbon-cutting ceremony was held on August 29, 2024, to mark the completion of construction.
 The G Line opened on September 14, 2024, with a community celebration; several routes in the area also changed to connect with the line.

 The first days of service included issues with real-time arrival signs at stations, the curb-activated doors on buses, and signal priority issues.
 Three of the line's center platform stations opened with temporary steel plates in the busway due to construction defects that left the platforms too low for level boarding.
-A total of 25 shelters at stations are also planned to be rebuilt due to frame and paint issues.
+A total of 25 shelters at stations were also rebuilt due to frame and paint issues.
+The steel plates were removed in March 2026 and replaced with new pavement that lifted the street level to the correct height for level boarding.
+The G Line reached 6,600 daily passengers in early 2026, an increase of 89 percent compared to late 2024.